melendezsanchez/melendezsanchez.github.io/_pages/about.md

 I am a comparativist with a regional focus on Latin America.
 I study the causes of democratic durability, backsliding, and breakdown.
 Much of my work on these issues examines how organized crime and public insecurity undermine democratic institutions.

-My dissertation examines one major threat to democracy in Central America and Mexico: deliberate efforts by criminal organizations to influence elections, or what I call *criminal electioneering*.
+In my dissertation, I focus on one major threat to democracy in Central America and Mexico: deliberate efforts by criminal organizations to influence elections, or what I call *criminal electioneering*.
 You can read more about my research and publications [here]({{ base_path }}/research).

 I have taught courses on the politics of organized crime, Central American and Latin American politics, authoritarianism, comparative politics, formal theory, and mixed methods.
 In 2021, I won the <a href="https://gsas.harvard.edu/news/manuel-melendez-sanchez-2021-derek-c-bok-award-citation." target="_blank">Derek C. Bok Award for Excellence in Graduate Student Teaching of Undergraduates</a>.
 You can find more information about my teaching [here]({{ base_path }}/teaching).